ajitgiri/Angular-with-routing-module-tutorial-app-001/README.md

 		<- git init
 		<- git remote add origin https://github.com/ajitgiri/Angular-with-routing-module-tutorial-app-001.git
 		<- git remote -v :To check the permisions like (fetch/push)
-		<- git add . : To add all the files to the index to pushed them to remore repository
+		<- git add . : To add all the files to the index to pushed them to remote repository
 		<- git commit -m "This is my initial Push to Repository"
 		<- git push origin master